balena-io-experimental/pixel-buddy/README.md

 `NO_EXPIRY_TAGS` - A comma delimted list of tags which will not auto expire and be deleted from the device.

-`FLUSH` - A boolean value that determines whether images will be automatically deleted from the device.
+`FLUSH` - A boolean ("true" or "false") value that determines whether images will be automatically deleted from the device when the flowdock service starts.
+This is useful when you alter the configuration of the device, and need old images removed.

+`CURSOR` - A boolean ("true" or "false") value that determines if a cursor is shown on the screen.